 The aim of these guidelines is to clarify procedures with regard to examinations carried out.
-If candidates are unclear about any matter they should seek clarification from Q&E BAPEQS Secretariat.
+If candidates are unclear about any matter they should seek clarification from The Secretariat of Qualification & Examination (Q&E), under the Board of Architects, Professional Engineers and Quantity Surveyors (BAPEQS).